How different design elements in 3D Renderings appeal to your prospective clients

 8 min

-The real estate market has constantly been thriving all over the years.
-For this reason, many people are driven to enter the real estate business, which makes the competition in the market a lot stricter.
-If you are a realtor, you should know that every chance you’re given is gold; therefore, you must make the most out of it to close a deal.
+The real estate market has been thriving over the years.
+For this reason, many people are driven to enter the real estate business, which makes the competition in the market much stricter.
+If you are a realtor, you should know that every chance you get is gold; therefore, you must make the most of it to close a deal.

-For sure, realtors, especially seasoned ones, have already devised strategies to keep their customers until the deal is close.
-One of those strategies is by appealing to prospective clients through their renderings.
+Realtors, especially seasoned ones, have already devised strategies to keep their customers until the deal closes.
+One strategy is appealing to prospective clients through their virtual staging.
+Virtual staging is the process of creating realistic architectural renderings of properties using 3D software.
 Once clients see a render that appeals to them the most, they will likely stay with the realtor who showed it until the deal is closed.
-This can only happen if you have a lot of renderings, and in case you don’t have, at least you have sets of renderings that appeal the most to your target market.
+However, note that this possibility will only increase if you have a lot of renderings.
+If you don’t have them, you must at least have sets of renderings that appeal the most to your target market.

 How does a rendering appeal to your prospective client?

-Generally speaking, it has to look fantastic and error-free as much as possible.
-But did you know that knowing specifics about the design elements used in 3D Rendering can bring more definite results?
+Generally speaking, it has to look as fantastic and error-free as possible.
+But did you know that knowing specifics about the design elements used in 3D rendering can bring more definite results?
 For example, if your prospective client is outgoing and fun-loving, they are more likely drawn to home renderings with vibrant colors and round or curvy shapes.
 Why?
-Because vibrant colors tend to exude more energy and curvy shapes, they demonstrate more movement that instigates an active lifestyle.
+Because vibrant colors tend to exude more energy and curvy shapes demonstrate more movement that instigates an active lifestyle.

-Would you like to know more about how these design elements could appeal to your prospective clients?
+Would you like to know more about how these design elements could appeal to prospective clients?

-In this blog, we will talk about three design elements, color, lines, shape, and their associated moods.
+In this blog, we will talk about how three design elements–color, lines, and shape, associate with them.
 Let’s start with color.

 Red